 How to Make Peppermint Chocolate Truffles

-First, you’ll need to prep your cashews by soaking them in water overnight with a pinch of salt.
+Start with prepping your cashews by soaking them in water overnight with a pinch of salt.
 You could also soak them in hot water for 2 hours.
 Drain and rinse.

 Next, in a food processor or high-quality blender, add the soaked cashews, pitted Medjool dates, and peppermint extract.
 Pulse until smooth.

-Allow mixture to chill in the fridge for an hour or freezer for 20 minutes to make it easier to roll dough into balls.
+Now, allow the mixture to chill in the fridge for an hour or freezer for 20 minutes to make it easier to roll dough into balls.

 Lastly, dip chilled peppermint chocolate balls in melted paleo chocolate for the chocolate coating.